Share feedback

 Base image

-The sandbox uses docker/sandbox-templates:claude-code and launches Claude Code with --dangerously-skip-permissions by default.
-See Custom environments to build your own image on top of this base.
+The sandbox uses docker/sandbox-templates:claude-code.
+See Templates to build your own image on top of this base.